apecloud/kubeblocks/docs/user_docs/maintaince/resource-scheduling/resource-scheduling.md

     --pod-anti-affinity='Preferred':
         Pod anti-affinity type, one of: (Preferred, Required)

-    --schedulingPolicy='SharedNode':
+    --tenancy='SharedNode':
-        Scheduling policy options, one of: (SharedNode, DedicatedNode)
+        Tenancy options, one of: (SharedNode, DedicatedNode)

     --tolerations=[]:
         Tolerations for cluster, such as '"key=engineType,value=mongo,operator=Equal,effect=NoSchedule"'